Word of Wisdom (Latter Day Saints): In the LDS Church

 Young also recognized a separation between using tobacco (which was discouraged), and selling it to non-Mormons as a business (which was encouraged).
 He also owned and maintained a bar in Salt Lake City for the sale of alcoholic beverages to non-Mormon travelers, on the theory that it was better for LDS Church authorities to run such establishments than for outsiders.

 The modern LDS application of the Word of Wisdom has its beginnings in the presidency of Joseph F. Smith, who became LDS Church president in 1901 at a time when even notable church leaders drank alcohol and coffee.
 For example, George Albert Smith, apostle and later church president, "took brandy for medicinal reasons", Anthon H. Lund, First Counselor in the First Presidency, "enjoyed Danish beer and currant wine", Charles W. Penrose, Second Counselor in the First Presidency, "occasionally served wine", Matthias F. Cowley, apostle, "enjoyed Danish beer and currant wine", Brigham Young, Jr. and John Henry Smith, both apostles, argued in 1901 "that the Church ought not interdict beer, or at least not Danish beer", and Emmeline B. Wells, of the Relief Society presidency (and who was later president of the Relief Society), "drank an occasional cup of coffee".
-As church president, Joseph F. Smith emphasized the proscriptions on alcohol, tobacco, tea, and coffee.
+As church president, Joseph F. Smith emphasized the proscriptions on alcohol, tobacco, tea, and coffee, while minimizing the emphasis on abstaining from meat.
 Adherence was still however not a prerequisite for entry into the temple, and in 1902 Smith encouraged stake presidents to be liberal when issuing temple recommends with old men who used tobacco and old ladies who drank tea.
 Of those who violated the revelation, it was mainly habitual drunkards that were excluded from the temple.

 In 1921, LDS Church president Heber J. Grant finally made adherence to the Word of Wisdom a prerequisite for temple admission.
-Then, both the 1928 and 1934 editions of the Handbook — but not previous editions—listed "liquor drinking" and "bootlegging" among the "transgressions which are ordinarily such as to justify consideration by the bishop's court."
-To these the 1934 edition also added "drunkenness."
-Violation of the Word of Wisdom is however not currently (no longer) cause for church discipline.
+Then, both the 1928 and 1934 editions of the Handbook—but not previous editions—listed "liquor drinking" and "bootlegging" among the "transgressions which are ordinarily such as to justify consideration by the bishop's court."
+To these the 1934 edition also added "drunkenness".
+Violation of the Word of Wisdom is however not currently (any longer) cause for church discipline.